 Professor Schmidt was born in Coburg in 1969 and studied electrical engineering at the Friedrich-Alexander-Universität Erlangen-Nürnberg.
 From 1997 on, he worked as research assistant at the Chair of Manufacturing Technology in the field of laser materials processing before he switched to the Bayerisches Laserzentrum GmbH as senior manager development / production in 2001.
 He finished his doctoral thesis on “Process control of laser spot welding in electronics production” in 2002 and became a member of the executive board of the Bayerisches Laserzentrum GmbH.
 Since January 2005, he leads the Bayerisches Laserzentrum GmbH as a managing director.
 When the Institute of Photonic Technologies was founded in March 2009, he became full professor at the University of Erlangen-Nuremberg.

-Trained in electromechanical engineering (VHTI – Kortrijk ), Steven Lucas, aged 46, started his career 24 years ago at LVD, a renowned Belgian manufacturer of press brakes and shears, punch presses and laser cutting machines, software and modular automation.
-He made his way from field engineer of the World Service team to international Sales Manager.
-Because of his solid experience in bending technology and his proven skills in key account management, Steven was appointed Press Brake Product Manager in 2008.
-In this role, he follows the technological and market evolution closely, is responsible for the international press brake sales team and follows up negotiations with key account customers across the globe.
+Trained in electromechanical engineering (VHTI – Kortrijk), Steven Lucas began his career 24 years ago at LVD, a renowned Belgian manufacturer of press brakes and shears, punch presses, laser cutting machines, software and modular automation.
+Steven advanced from a field engineer position with LVD’s World Service team to international Sales Manager.
+Because of his solid experience in bending technology and proven skills in key account management, he was appointed Press Brake Product Manager in 2008.
+In this capacity, Steven is responsible for the international press brake sales team and is involved in sales activities with key accounts across the globe.
+Integral to his role is keeping abreast of market trends and technology.

-His strong interest in new technologies and willingness to listen to what customers really want, has often incited LVD to develop and implement technical innovations, such as the customized Synchro-Form press brake, especially developed for Kawasaki.
+Steven’s strong interest in new technologies and close work with customers has often incited LVD to develop and implement technical innovations, such as the customized Synchro-Form press brake, especially developed for Kawasaki Heavy Industries and their work with aviation giant Boeing.
+As a result, LVD is recognized as a world leader in bending.

 Prediction and validation of forming limits in sheet metal forming with non-proportional load histories